polinchw/terraform/README.md

-# Install an AKS cluster and ArgoCD with Terraform
+# Install an AKS cluster and boot strap ArgoCD Autopilot with Terraform

 ## Description